vk-cs/docs-public/docs/en/applications-and-services/marketplace/initial-configuration/redash-start/redash-start.md

 You can visualize data from various sources (databases, Google Sheets), as well as build interactive reports using the [Redash](https://msk.cloud.vk.com/app/en/services/marketplace/v2/apps/service/7ee4cc28-6b2b-4595-b119-89c718af9e8b/latest/info/) service.
-This instruction will help you deploy the Redash 10.1.0 service on a VM in VK Cloud, log into the service console and create a new user.
+This instruction will help you deploy the Redash 10.1.0 service on a VM in VK Cloud, sign in to the service console and create a new user.

 By using the Redash 10.1.0, you agree to the license agreements of the [Marketplace](/ru/intro/start/legal/marketplace "change-lang") and [Redash](https://redash.io/terms) services.